1.0 Policy Purpose

 5.0 Responsibilities

-Employees: Employees are responsible for updating their employment record in Workday should their name, home address, citizenship, marital status, emergency contact, or other data change.
+Employees: Employees are responsible for updating their Employee Record in Workday should their name, home address, citizenship, marital status, emergency contact or other data change.

-Students: Student employees must submit an acknowledgment of consent in order for their employment information to be released by the University to The Work Number.
+Students: Student employees must submit an acknowledgement of consent in order for their employment information to be released by the University to The Work Number.

 Managers: Managers are required to send all original employee documents to UHR to ensure proper uploading into Workday.